Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 This warning is displayed when you specify a config that dbt does not recognize as part of the official config spec.
 This could be custom configs or defining `meta` as top-level keys in the `columns` list.

-Previously, when you could define any additional fields directly under configm, it could lead to collisions between preexisting user-defined configurations and official configurations of the dbt framework.
+Previously, when you could define any additional fields directly under `config`, it could lead to collisions between preexisting user-defined configurations and official configurations of the dbt framework.

 As of dbt Core v1.10 and in the dbt Fusion engine, top-level config keys will be reserved for official configurations of the dbt framework.